harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 Instead of selecting the environment in the **Infrastructure** each time, you can set the environment as a **Runtime Input** and then enter **dev**, **qa**, or **prod** at runtime.

-## Step 2: Define the infrastructure and execution
+## Define the infrastructure and execution

 There is nothing unique about defining the target cluster infrastructure definition for a Helm chart deployment.
 It is the same process as a typical Harness Kubernetes deployment.

-For more information, go to [Define Your Kubernetes Target Infrastructure](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-infra/define-your-kubernetes-target-infrastructure.md).
+For more information, go to [Define Your Kubernetes Target Infrastructure](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-infra/define-your-kubernetes-target-infrastructure).

 Helm charts can be deployed using any of the execution steps and deployment strategies used in other Kubernetes deployments.
 For more information, go to [Kubernetes How-tos](/docs/category/kubernetes).

-## Step 3: Deploy
+## Deploy

 Each Helm chart deployment is treated as a release.
 During deployment, when Harness detects that there is a previous release for the chart, it upgrades the chart to the new release.